rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

-In this episode, lots is discussed about why Rust is becoming a good language for game development, different game engines, is Rust web ready, insights on Rust game development, and Eric's  writing process.
+In this episode, lots is discussed about why Rust is becoming a good language for game development, different game engines, is Rust web-ready, insights on Rust game development, and Eric's writing process.

 [rustacean-station]: https://rustacean-station.org
 [rustacean-station-66]: https://rustacean-station.org/episode/066-eric-smith